Mailu/Mailu/docs/swarm/master/README.md

 - the default ingress mode.

 ### Allow authentification with the mesh routing
-In order to allow every (front & webmail) container to access the other services, we will use the variable POD_ADDRESS_RANGE.
+In order to allow every (front & webmail) container to access the other services, we will use the variable SUBNET.

 Let's create the mailu_default network:
 ```bash